rainersu/color/README.md

 # color
-Just a standalone JavaScript library for all kinds of color manipulations.
+A standalone JavaScript library for all kinds of color manipulations.
 Tiny but powerful.

 Target environments